dnsimple/dnsimple-support/content/articles/what-is-common-name.markdown

 # What is the Common Name?

-The **Common Name** (also **CN**) identifies the fully qualified domain name(s) associated with the certificate.
-It is typically composed by an host and a domain name it looks like (e.g. `www.example.com` or `example.com`).
+The **Common Name** (also **CN**) identifies the host name associated with the certificate, for example `www.example.com` or `example.com`.

-Depending on the [certificate type](/articles/ssl-certificates-types), it can be one or more hostnames belonging to the same domain (e.g. `example.com`, `www.example.com`), a wildcard name (e.g. `*.example.com`) or a list of domains.
-In all cases, it don't include any protocol (e.g. http:// or https://), port number or pathname.
+It consists of a single host name in case of a single-name certificate (e.g. `example.com`, `www.example.com`), or a wildcard name in case of a wildcard certificate (e.g. `*.example.com`).
+In all cases, it is not an URL and therefore it doesn't include any protocol (e.g. http:// or https://), port number, or pathname.

-The certificate is valid only if the request hostname matches at least one of the certificate common names.

 <note>
-#### Wildcard or Single-Hostname?
+#### Single-name or Wildcard?

-Read the article [Choosing the SSL Certificate Common Name](/articles/ssl-certificate-hostname) if you need help to determine the most appropriate common name for your certificate.
+Read the article [Choosing the SSL Certificate Common Name](/articles/ssl-certificate-names) if you need help to determine the most appropriate host names for your certificate.
 </note>

+The common name represents the name protected by the SSL certificate.
+The certificate is valid only if the request hostname matches the certificate common name.
 Most web browsers displays a warning message when connecting to an address that does not match the common name in the certificate.

 ##### Example of host name mismatch error on Google Chrome